Solids, Liquids, and Gases

 Phase Transitions

 Matter can transform between states through phase transitions.
-Common phase transitions include melting (solid to liquid), boiling (liquid to gas), and freezing (gas to solid).
+Common phase transitions include melting (solid to liquid), freezing (liquid to solid), boiling (liquid to gas), condensation (gas to liquid), sublimation (solid to gas), and deposition (gas to solid).

 Molecular Arrangement

-In solids, molecules are tightly packed with a fixed shape and volume.
-Liquids have less compact molecular arrangements, allowing them to flow and take the shape of their container.
+In solids, molecules are tightly packed in a regular, ordered arrangement, resulting in a fixed shape and volume.
+Liquids have less compact molecular arrangements, allowing them to flow and take the shape of their container, but maintaining a relatively constant volume.
 Gases have the most dispersed molecular arrangement, allowing them to expand and fill the entire volume of their container.

 Equipment and Techniques